shaft49/ensembl-assembly-mapping/perl/README.md

     /bin/zsh

 Put this at the end of sh derived shell file.
 If you don't have sh derived shell then check the link to see details.
+Check whether the files in the src folder have the same name or not.

     PERL5LIB=${PERL5LIB}:${HOME}/src/bioperl-1.6.924
     PERL5LIB=${PERL5LIB}:${HOME}/src/ensembl/modules